aharley/simple_bev/README.md

-# A Simple Baseline for BEV Perception Without LiDAR
+# Simple-BEV: What Really Matters for Multi-Sensor BEV Perception?

 This is the official code release for our arXiv paper on BEV perception.